open-power-ref-design-toolkit/os-services/osa/dbaas/dbimage-builder/README.rst

     > run dbimage-upload.sh without the -s option

 The -d, -v, -k, -c, -e, and -b arguments are the same as for the **dbimage-make.sh** command.

-The -f argument identifies the previously created qcow2 image that is to be updated.
+The -f argument identifies the previously created qcow2 image that is to be uploaded.
 This image is located in *dbimage-builder/images/*.
-It does not include the path to the image.
+The -f argument does not include the path to the image.
 For example,  -f ubuntu_xenial_mariadb_10_1_c.qcow2.
+The suffix '_c' indicates that the image is the community edition.
+'_e' denotes the enterprise edition.
+The absense of _c and _e in the file name indicates that the database was provided by the distro.

 The -s argument is a command string such as *apt-get -y install x* which is invoked in a non-interactive shell.